The ultimate guide to an effective Magento email marketing campaign

 Personalization is essential for establishing a connection between you and the recipient.
 It’s a wise idea to utilize substitution tags for names.
 You can also personalize the ‘From’ field by displaying the name of a real person.
 This will help you build trust with your readers.

 Prompt subscribers to share your products, services, and offers with others by including forward and social sharing buttons into your email.
 You can also launch a referral program to give discounts to those who invite friends to subscribe to your newsletters.

 Allowing Customers to Unsubscribe

 Make it easy for readers to find the unsubscribe link.
-Otherwise, those who are not interested in receiving your emails will mark your them as spam and harm your sender’s reputation.
-Subprisingly, unsubscribers can be even beneficial for your business: you can ask them to take part in a quick exit survey to gain an insight into why they’re opting out.
+Otherwise, those who are not interested in receiving your emails will mark them as spam and harm your sender’s reputation.
+Surprisingly, unsubscribers can be even beneficial for your business: you can ask them to take part in a quick exit survey to gain an insight into why they’re opting out.

 You can also create a compelling unsubscribe page to entice people to stay on your list or at least follow your social media accounts.

 We’ve described some effective handy tips on making your email irresistible for subscribers.
 But what are marketing emails you can use in your Magento email marketing campaign?

 Ecommerce Emails You Can Use in Your Campaigns

 The following emails prove to be the most effective in terms of subscriber engagement.